How Azure NetApp Files snapshots work

 The following diagram illustrates the operation of restoring a selected vaulted snapshot to a new volume:

 Restoring individual files or directories from vaulted snapshots

 To restore individual files or directories, the complete vaulted snapshot is restored to a new volume, and then the volume can be mounted to browse for the files or directories to be restored.
 The restore is done by copying the required files or directories from the newly restored volume to the destination location.
 When the restore is completed, the restored volume may be deleted.

 If a volume is deleted, its vaulted snapshots (backups) are still retained, unlike the online snapshots, which are part of the volume and are deleted with the volume deletion.
 You can restore complete volumes and then individual directories from vaulted backups even if the parent volume was deleted or lost due to application or user error.
 You can do so by selecting the appropriate vaulted snapshot from the backup list and restoring it to a new volume.
 See Restore a backup to a new volume for details.

 How snapshots are deleted

 The snapshot deletion operation cannot be undone.
-You should retain offline copies of the volume for data protection and retention purposes.
+You should retain offline copies (vaulted snapshots) of the volume for data protection and retention purposes.

 When a snapshot is deleted, all pointers from that snapshot to existing data blocks will be removed.
-When a data block has no more pointers pointing at it (by the active volume, or other snapshots in the volume), the data block is returned to the volume free space for future use.
+Only when a data block has no more pointers pointing at it (by the active volume, or other snapshots in the volume), the data block is returned to the volume-free space for future use.
 Therefore, removing snapshots usually frees up more capacity in a volume than deleting data from the active volume, because data blocks are often captured in previously created snapshots.

 The following diagram shows the effect on storage consumption of Snapshot 3 deletion from a volume: